László Sólyom: President of the Constitutional Court of Hungary (1989–1998)

 Throughout his legal career, Sólyom acquired a reputation for his academic accomplishments and for his doctrinal development of privacy rights.
 This led to his appointment as a judge of the newly established Constitutional Court of Hungary by the National Assembly on 24 November 1989, becoming its first president in 1990.
 Sólyom abandoned his political affiliations but not his work as a university professor.
 This new court was entrusted with the task of overseeing the constitutional revisions that had been introduced the previous month.

 In this role, he significantly contributed to the abolition of capital punishment, the protection of information and environmental rights, the freedom of opinion and of conscience, as well as the constitutional protection of domestic partnerships of homosexuals, the Justice Act, the status of the President of the Republic, the constitutional content of the referendum, legislation on abortion and the law on compensation, which measures brought wide international acclaim for the Constitutional Court of Hungary.
 The Court, with this activity, helped lead to the democratic transition in Hungary and the establishment of a parliamentary democracy.

 Sólyom had a controversial principle of "activism" based on the "invisible constitution", shaping the decisions of the court by the "spirit" or "morals" of the Constitution rather than its explicitly written terms, advocating the principle of equality and human dignity even over the language of the constitution.
 In his concurring opinion in the judgement on the unconstitutionality of capital punishment he writes: "In this context, the starting point is the Constitution as a whole.
 The Constitutional Court must continue its effort to explain the theoretical bases of the Constitution and the rights included in it and to form a coherent system with its decisions which as an "invisible Constitution" provides for a reliable standard of constitutionality beyond the Constitution, which nowadays is often amended out of current political interests."
 He also called for the possibility of the Constitutional Court to modify laws that can be declared unconstitutional so as not to annul them completely.

-Sólyolm's term of office ended on 24 November 1998 and was succeeded by János Németh.
+Sólyom's term of office ended on 24 November 1998 and was succeeded by János Németh.
 He continued his scholarly career, continued giving lectures in universities, and became founder of Védegylet, an environmentalist and civil rights non-governmental organisation in 2000.
 Sólyom became member of the International Commission of Jurists and the National Science Research Fund Programmes.
-In 2002, Prime Minister Péter Medgyessy appointed Sólyolm as head of the advisory committee of the bill to make public the collaboration of officials of the current government and administration with the secret police of the late communist regime.
+In 2002, Prime Minister Péter Medgyessy appointed Sólyom as head of the advisory committee of the bill to make public the collaboration of officials of the current government and administration with the secret police of the late communist regime.